Escoria settings

 Review Escoria’s settings

-When you open the Project Settings window and look below the parameters list in the General tab, you can find an Escoria section with 5 settings categories which we’ll review in detail in the following sub-sections:
+When you open the Project Settings window and look below the list of parameters in the “General” tab, you can find an “Escoria” section with 5 settings categories which we’ll review in detail in the following sub-sections:

 • Main